-Appendix 2: Institutional degree classification by demographic profile
+Appendix 1: Institutional degree classification by demographic profile

-- 1. For 2020 the proportion of first class-degrees awarded has risen in 2020, the number of upper second-class degrees reduced as did the proportion of lower second-class degrees. - 2.
-Home and EU students (87% of our students) achieved higher overall outcomes than our international students (13% of our students). - 3.
-Throughout this period, white students have continued to achieve a higher proportion of first class or upper second degrees than students identifying as black and minority ethnic (BAME). - 4.
-For UK domiciled students, there has been a rise in the proportion of 1sts, and a decrease in 2:1s, for non-UK domiciled students the proportion of 1sts and 2:1s have risen over the period.
-The proportion of 1sts for non-UK domiciled students has risen slightly since 2016/17. - 5.
-The data shows that for both UK and non-UK domiciled students, women have better good degree outcomes than men. - 6.
-1st/2:1 outcomes for students with a disability exceed those with no known disability in every year.
+- The proportion of lower second-class degrees has stabilised over the last 3 years. - Home and EU students (86% of our students) achieved higher overall outcomes than our international students (14% of our students). - Throughout this period, white students have continued to achieve a higher proportion of first class or upper second degrees than students identifying as black and minority ethnic (BAME). - For UK domiciled students, there has been a rise in the proportion of 1sts, and a decrease in 2:1s, for non-UK domiciled students the proportion of 1sts and 2:1s have fallen over the period.
+The proportion of 1sts for non-UK domiciled students has risen slightly since 2016/17. - The data shows that for both UK and non-UK domiciled students, women have better good degree outcomes than men. - In most years, regardless of domicile, young students have better good degree outcomes than mature students.
+The proportion of non-UK mature students achieving a good degree outcome has fallen by the greatest amount over a 5-year period. - Good degree outcomes for UK students with a disability are below those with no known disability in every year.
+For non-UK domiciled students, since 2014/15 those with a disability have better good degree outcomes than those with no known disability. - Good degree outcomes have improved for students in the lower attainment groups but fallen slightly for students from the highest tariff on entry. - Good degree outcomes by postcode-based widening participation measures show a small increase in good degree outcomes for students from either POLAR4 and TUNDRA Q1 over the 5 years.

-Appendix 3: Assessment and Marking Practices
+Appendix 2: Assessment and Marking Practices